-Credits: 3 Prerequisites: Progression into Pre-professional clinical cohort
+Credits: 3 Prerequisites: Progression into Pre-professional clinical cohort.
+Must be completed with a grade of "C" or higher.

 NU321 - Foundational Nursing Concepts

 This course examines foundational nursing concepts and skills necessary for beginning nursing practice.
 This course includes a 1 credit hour clinical component.
 Clinical will consist of 1 day/week lab or clinical facility experience.
 Successful completion of the didactic portion with a C or better and successful completion of clinical.